Patrick Winn is an award-winning investigative journalist. He mostly covers rebellion and black markets in Southeast Asia.

 Hello, Shadowlands: Inside the Meth Fiefdoms, Rebel Hideouts and Bomb-Scarred Party Towns of Southeast Asia (Icon Books)

 Winn is currently the Asia correspondent for The World, a radio program broadcast on more than 300 NPR stations across America.
-His writing and short documentaries have appeared in or on The New York Times, NBC News, the BBC, The Atlantic, NPR and many other outlets.
+His writing and short documentaries have appeared in/on The New York Times, Rolling Stone, the BBC, The Atlantic and many other outlets.
 He has received the Robert F. Kennedy Journalism Award (also known as the ‘poor man’s Pulitzer’) and a National Press Club award.
 He’s also a three-time winner of Amnesty International’s Human Rights Press Awards among other prizes.

 Winn has appeared on screen as an expert source on two documentaries.